Depo-Provera is used for contraception. Your health care provider might recommend Depo-Provera if:

 - Decreases menstrual cramps and pain

-- Decreases the risk of pelvic inflammatory disease and endometrial cancer
+- Decreases the risk of endometrial cancer

 Depo-Provera isn't appropriate for everyone, however.
 Your health care provider may discourage use of Depo-Provera if you have: